aadiab/aadiab.github.io/index.md

   - /home/
 ---

-I am a student researcher at the Computer Science department in University of Pittsburgh.
+I am a Ph.D. student researcher at the Computer Science department at University of Pittsburgh.
+I worked I recieved my master's degree in Computer Engineering from Arizona State University, and my undergraduate degree in Computer Engineering from Jordan University of Science and Technology.

 ## Recent News
 List